 If you think that you have to turn to a car insurance provider that you’ve never heard of when you’re required to file an SR-22, think again.
 A number of nationally known, well-established insurance providers will still provide policies for those who have engaged in high-risk driving and need to file SR-22s.
 That said, there are also many agencies that specialize in non-standard or high-risk policies.

 The General is one insurance company that specializes in high-risk policies.
 Their custom rating process could lead to lower car insurance premiums for those that filed an SR-22.
 SafeAuto is known for working with customers looking for the state minimum insurance.
 Infinity Insurance also offers insurance for drivers who have DUIs, car accidents and moving violations on their records.

 Please remember that the insurance companies providing policies to holders of form SR-22 can vary from state to state.
 You’ll need to compare insurance companies to be sure a specific auto insurance company will extend a policy to you.

 What should you look for in SR-22 Car Insurance Company?

 The actual cost of filing an SR-22 isn’t much, ranging from $15 to $50.
-Again, the increase costs you may face have more to do with covering the high-risk behavior behind the form: multiple violations, driving without state minimum insurance, a DUI, etc. If you feel that your policy has gone up too much, or your policyholder dropped you, this is an ideal time to compare auto insurance rates.
-Additionally, an insurance company may ask for a policy to be paid up front, rather than in monthly or quarterly installments.
+Again, the increase costs you may face have more to do with covering the high-risk behavior behind the form: multiple violations, driving without state minimum insurance, a DUI, etc. If your policy has gone up too much, or your policyholder dropped you, it’s time to compare auto insurance rates.
+Your insurance company may ask for a policy to be paid up front, rather than in monthly or quarterly installments.
 Be sure to ask about this and any other requirements!

 Filing an SR-22 may require a little extra legwork and a few extra dollars.
-However, with research and vetting, you’ll discover that you still have choices when it comes to choosing an auto insurance carrier.
+However, with research and vetting, you’ll discover that you still have choices.